Fix & Identify Largest Contentful Paint (LCP) issues

 2. Improve resource load delay

 The resource load delay is the time between the Time to First Byte and when the browser starts loading the LCP resource.
-This only applies when an Largest Contentful Paint element does not rely on a network resources.
+This only applies when an Largest Contentful Paint element does not rely on a network resource.
 When the LCP element is a text element and font-display is set to swap or the font is a browser default font the LCP element does not have a resource load delay.

 resource load delay lcp